Greg Bingham - PresidentWashington D.C.

 Clients have included corporations, partnerships and individuals; in-house and outside counsel.
 Greg has consulted with contractors to the U.S. government, including contractors to many different departments – Defense, Energy, State, Housing & Urban Development – as well as the National Aeronautics and Space Administration, Army Corp of Engineers, Department of Veterans Affairs, Agency for International Development, the General Services Administration, National Institute of Health and others.
 Mr. Bingham’s assistance to clients has included presenting his findings in settlement negotiations, alternate dispute resolution proceedings, depositions and trials.

-Mr. Bingham has assisted clients on numerous issues including: (1) testimony on damages, penalties and industry practices relating to disputes arising from government contracts and subcontracts, including contract breach, lost profits, termination cost recovery and recovery of the costs of delay and disruption; (2) forensic investigation of issues involving accounting, estimating and billing including allegations of defective pricing, false claims, mischarges, improper labor charging and improper billings; (3) review or preparation of hundreds of claims for changed work, delay and disruption; (4) review or preparation of over 1,000 termination settlement proposals on contracts terminated for convenience as well as assistance on contracts terminated for default (e.g., A-12); (5) consulting on compliance issues arising from the contract pricing and evaluation guidance found in FAR Parts 12 and 15 as well as compliance with the Cost Principles found in FAR 31 and the Cost Accounting Standards; (6) the initial preparation and updates of CAS disclosure statements as well as the assessment and quantification of cost impacts caused by changes to disclosed or established cost accounting practices; (7) Federal Supply Schedule issues relating to the triggering of the Price Reductions and Defective Pricing clauses; and (8) analysis of cost realism and other cost and price evaluation issues on bid protests.
+Greg has assisted clients with a multitude of issues arising from disputes, including forensic investigation of issues involving accounting, estimating and billing including allegations of defective pricing, false claims, mischarges, improper labor charging and improper billings.
+He has reviewed and prepared hundreds of claims for changed work, delay and disruption, as well as over 1,000 termination settlement proposals on contracts terminated for convenience as well as assistance on contracts terminated for default.
+Greg has also consulted on compliance issues arising from the contract pricing and evaluation guidance found in FAR Parts 12 and 15, as well as compliance with the Cost Principles found in FAR 31 and the Cost Accounting Standards.
+Greg has assisted in the initial preparation and updates of CAS disclosure statements as well as the assessment and quantification of cost impacts caused by changes to disclosed or established cost accounting practices.
+Further to this, Greg assists with Federal Supply Schedule issues relating to the triggering of the Price Reductions and Defective Pricing clauses, and analysis of cost realism and other cost and price evaluation issues on bid protests.